top of page

 Silver care tips

-• Remove jewelry before swimming, especially in chlorinated pools or saltwater
+• Remove jewelry before swimming

 • Keep away from products containing sulfur, including rubber bands and some papers